FusionAuth/fusionauth-site/README.md

 ```
 * then you can commit this and other folks can pull down your changes

-Each time you make a css chang, you can run `sb int` in `fusionauth-style` and then `sb css` in this project to pull down the latest CSS.
+Each time you make a css change, you can run `sb int` in `fusionauth-style` and then `sb css` in this project to pull down the latest CSS.

 Before you merge to master, of course, you must do a CSS version release, modify the version in `site/_includes/_head.liquid`, and update the dependency in the `fusionauth-site` savant build file.